-Unfortunately, they aren’t very readily available, and what’s worse is they only support a few networking hardware options.
+Unfortunately, they aren’t readily available everywhere, and what’s worse is they only support a few networking hardware options.

-To compound these issues, the transmission speeds offered by these Ethernet cables are that much better than what you can get with typical Cat7 cable.
+To compound these issues, the transmission speeds offered by these Ethernet cables aren’t that much better than what you can get with typical Cat7 cable.

 They do, however, offer a much higher bandwidth overall (at least 50% more).